CharlesVu/octopus-energy-rates-card/README.md

 | multiplier    | Y        | 100           | multiple rate values for pence (100) or pounds (1)                                                                                                   |

 #### A note on colouring

-* The card is hardcoded to display plunge pricing (e.g, below 0p/kWh) as blue
+* The card is hardcoded to display plunge pricing (e.g, below 0p/kWh) as blue.
-* If the price is above `highlimit`, then the row is in red
+* If the price is above `mean_rate`, then the row is in orange
-* If the price is above `mediumlimit`, then the row is coloured orange/yellow
 * Otherwise, the row is coloured is green.
+* If the price is above `mediumlimit`, then the row is will have a red gradient
 * These are reversed if `exportrates` is set to `true`

 #### Screenshot